 “We’ve used the extra time to explain where we are, because we’ve been working at home now for five weeks.
 We’ve been using data points to really dig into how we’re looking at the impact on the year and I’m really encouraged by the performance that we’ve got from working from home.
 It’s been nothing short of a stupendous effort by everybody at Sumo,” Cavers tells us.

 “Obviously, there are some efficiency impacts on what we’re doing.
-And we are forecasting a three and-a-half percent productivity hit by being based working from home across the group,” he informs us, though that hit isn’t equally distributed across all projects.
+And we are forecasting a three and-a-half percent productivity hit by working from home across the group,” he informs us, although that hit isn’t equally distributed across all projects he adds.